Trump urges reluctant Republicans to go higher on coronavirus relief

+“They’re well on their way to suggesting some pretty good things,” Trump said about the centrist plan during an evening press conference.
+“I agree with a lot of it.
+The things I don’t agree with, we can probably negotiate”.

+Senate Republicans, whose last coronavirus aid offer was $300 billion and some of whom would prefer doing nothing more, reacted cautiously to Trump.

-Senate Republican reaction to Trump’s appeal was mixed, but generally cautious.
-But House of Representatives Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer said in a joint statement they were encouraged and hoped White House negotiators would now “meet us halfway.”
+But Democrats Nancy Pelosi, the Speaker of the House of Representatives, and Chuck Schumer, the Senate Minority Leader, said in a joint statement they were encouraged and hoped White House negotiators would now “meet us halfway.”

+Pelosi spoke by phone on Wednesday to Treasury Secretary Steven Mnuchin, who has helped negotiate previous coronavirus aid packages.
+They talked about a government funding bill, and at the end of the conversation, Pelosi reiterated the points she had made in her statement with Schumer, Pelosi’s spokesman said on Twitter.

-The standoff dates to mid-May, when the Democratic-majority House approved $3.4 trillion in new coronavirus aid, including unemployment benefits, money for schools, the U.S. Postal Service, and testing.
+The Washington standoff over coronavirus relief dates to mid-May, when the Democratic-majority House approved $3.4 trillion in new aid, including unemployment benefits, money for schools, the U.S. Postal Service, and testing.
 Pelosi meanwhile offered to drop the demand to about $2.2 trillion.

 The Senate’s Republican leaders countered with a $1 trillion plan, but some of their own members balked at that.
 Last week they put a $300 billion bill up for a vote that Democrats blocked as insufficient.